robahall/lendingclubproject/README.md

 lendingClubProject
 ==============================

-EDA and Risk Analysis with ML
+EDA and Risk Analysis with ML.
+Check the notebooks for the current notebooks.

 Project Organization
 ------------